brownieboy/react-firebase-image-upload-control/component/README.md

 - `buttonControl` (optional) - A React control to display buttons for **Upload all** and **Remove checked files** buttons, e.g `@material-ui/core/Button`.
 If not supplied, plain HTML buttons are used.
 - `uploadButtonIcon` (optional) - If `buttonControl` is supplied then this React icon component will be display on the **Upload all** button.
 E.g. `@material-ui/icons/CloudUpload`.
 - `removeButtonIcon` (optional) - If `buttonControl` is supplied then this React icon component will be display on the **Remove checked files** button.
 E.g. `@material-ui/icons/Delete`.
+- `uploadStartCallback` (optional) - Function that is called when the Upload button on the control is clicked.
+This passes back one parameter, which is an array of all the files about to be uploaded.
 - `uploadCompleteCallback` (optional) - Function that is called when all uploads have completed.
 This passes back one parameter, which is an object of info on the files that were uploaded.
 The object has a `files` property, which is an array of all the files uploaded.
 Each member of the `files` array is an object of File info, plus a `downloadUrl` property, which you can use to add the uploaded file to an HTML page as an `<img \>` tag.
 - `options` (optional) - Use to pass additional styles to the control via the `styles` property.
 The `styles` property had thee sub properties, which are:
   - `imgPreview`: styles passed directly to the preview images